 Are you curious about the features and upgrades for the GB Pockit Plus Stroller?
 Is the Pockit+ actually better than the original Pockit?
 Does it offer better performance in the same tiny size?

 Let’s dive into our review and compare both strollers!

 Probably every parent (and future parent) knows Pockit stroller.
-Through the last two years it was a HIT and definitely a best seller among lightweight travel strollers.
-Recently the brand released the new, upgraded model of their iconic stroller – GB Pockit+, which was presented at ABC Kids Expo in Las Vegas in October 2017.
+Through the last couple of years it was a HIT and definitely a best seller among travel lightweight strollers.
+In 2018 the brand released the new, upgraded model of their iconic stroller – GB Pockit+.

 - Pros & Cons

 - What Other Parents Think About Pockit Plus Stroller?

 - Comparison: GB Pockit vs GB Pockit Plus